Travel in Namibia: Best Things to Do

 Drive on roads that are suitable for your car.
 All national roads are tarred and well maintained, but secondary roads are most often not.
 However, where possible, we do recommend that you do explore secondary roads, as that will be where you find conservation centers and traditional communities – completing the Namibian experience!

 Be vigilant while driving in Namibia and always be on the lookout for wildlife crossings.
 Elephants frequently pass through roads, as do oryx, antelopes, and warthogs.
 The animals are most active during dusk and dawn so if you’re on the road at these hours, stay extra focused!

-Find the Moon
+Find the Namib Moon Landscape

 If you want to plan a trip to the Moon landscape, tour guides are available for hire at Swakopmund or at Windhoek.
 For a fee, guides will be able to take you there and back.
 If you opt to drive, plan four hours or more into your drive duration.
 There are no shops or gas stations along the road towards the Moon landscape, so do pack food and have extra fuel in the car.